dauidus/add-post-type-instructions/readme.txt

 2. Non-intrusive instructive text can be easily added to multiple locations for any post type.

 == Changelog ==

+= 2.1.2 =
+* only allows for post types with ‘public’ and ‘show ui’ set to true

 = 2.1.1 =
 * bug fixes